davideast/react-ssr-firebase-hosting/README.md

 </div>

 ### 10000ft view
-- TypeScript for happiness
 - Webpack to bundle the client
-- TypeScript for the server
+- Babel to CommonJS for the server

 ### Run it
 ```